Haramukō Station

 Haramukō Station (原向駅, Haramukō-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the third-sector railway company Watarase Keikoku Railway.

 Lines

 Haramukō Station is a station on the Watarase Keikoku Line and is 38.7 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Haramukō Station opened on 31 December 1912 as a station on the Ashio Railway.